LuisM78/Reconstruction_of_indoor_temperatures/README.md

 Luis M Candanedo, Veronique Feldheim, Dominique Deramaix Building and Environment 138, 2018, 250-261

-Here you will find
+Here you will find:

+* The data set used in the paper.
-* The scripts to reproduce exploratory figures.
+* The R commands to reproduce exploratory figures.
-* The scripts for model training.
+* The R scripts for model training.
 * The commands for model testing.
 * Also note that when training and testing the models you have to use the seed command to ensure reproducibility.
 There may be small variations in the reported results due to different training and testing splits and because of the random forest model.